 President Shanin informed the Board that the current cleaning person from Darlington had passed away unexpectedly but that Darlington will have other staff people fill in until someone can be assigned to Piper Dunes.

 Discussion ensued regarding the pool lights not on or working and whether pool lights on at night is required or affects the insurance.
-Michael will discuss with the insurance broker regarding this.
+Michael will discuss this with the insurance broker and SwimTech.
+Michael also will follow up with Capital T concerning the new lights.

 ADJOURNMENT